Differences Between Social Security Disability And Supplemental Security Income

-Social Security Disability Insurance, SSDI — is the major income replacement program in the public sector for people with disabilities.
-In order to be awarded Social Security Disability benefits, and individual must be “insured” for benefits.
+Social Security Disability Insurance, or SSDI, is the major income replacement program in the public sector for people with disabilities.
+In order to be awarded Social Security Disability (SSD) benefits, an individual must be “insured” for benefits.
 Workers pay into an insurance fund and if they become disabled, they can collect a benefit.
 It was originally enacted in 1935.
-However, it was not recognizable in its current form until the mid-1950’s.
+However, it was not recognizable in its current form until the mid-1950s.

 The SSA administers, in addition to the SSA retirement system, two separate programs to provide disability benefits.
 The programs are Social Security Disability (SSD) and Supplemental Security Income (SSI).
 The broad purpose of these programs is to provide qualified individuals with financial payments, and ultimately, medical coverage.
 The programs are similar in terms of the degree of proof required to establish entitlement, as set forth in greater detail below.
 However, the programs are different in terms of what must be shown in order to qualify for coverage.

 SSD benefits, much like SS retirement benefits, require the individual to have been engaged in employment covered by SS payroll deductions.
 In general, the applicant must have worked 20 of the 40 quarters prior to the date he became disabled.
 Put differently, if an individual has worked consistently up to the point his disability began, he will maintain coverage for approximately five years thereafter.
 This means he must establish his disability no later than the date he is last insured for disability benefits (DLI).
 If he is unable to demonstrate disability by the DLI date, he will be ineligible for SSD.
 There is no asset limitation associated with SSD benefits.